Sorbetes: History and formulation

-Ice was first introduced as a luxury item to the Philippines in 1847, when an American company, Russell & Sturgis, imported 250 tons of ice into the then Spanish colony.
+Ice was first introduced as a luxury item to the Philippines in 1847, when an American company, Russell & Sturgis, imported 250 tons of organic ice into the then Spanish colony.
 They acquired the tax-free rights to import ice into the Philippines by Royal Order in 1848.
 The company built the first ice plant in the Philippines in Calla Barraca, Binondo.
 The company went bankrupt in 1881 and was acquired by the businessman Julio Witte.
 Ice cream was already known to Filipinos in the Spanish colonial period.
 Ice cream was served as a dessert at the banquet at the inauguration of Emilio Aguinaldo in 1898.

 The first large-scale ice plant, the Insular Ice Plant was built during the American colonial period in 1902.
 It was one of the first permanent structures built by the US government in the islands, and the first ice manufacturing plant in Southeast Asia.

 The first sorbetes was made during this period using a primitive ice cream maker called a garapiñera.
 It consisted of a metal cylinder filled with the ice cream ingredients, enclosed by a wooden bucket filled with ice.
 It had a cranking mechanism that churned the contents of the cylinder until it acquired the texture and consistency of sorbetes.
 This typically took hours, and salt was added to the ingredients to speed up the freezing.
 These were sold on the streets by peddlers known as sorbeteros.
 They were originally on foot with a carrying pole (similar to taho vendors).
 Sorbeteros eventually started selling their products on a distinctive cart, which were gaudily decorated like jeepneys.
 Sorbeteros also carry a distinctive bell, that they intermittently rang.
 Each cart typically has three flavors, each dyed a vibrant color.

 Originally, sorbetes used cow's milk like American ice cream.
 Manufacturers eventually switched to the more readily available coconut milk, carabao milk, and even cassava flour, to make the ice cream more affordable.
 These ingredients give the ice cream a distinctly different flavor and consistency to the western ice creams it was based on.
 Original flavors were varied, but include distinctly Filipino ones like mantecado (butter), ube (purple yam), queso helado (cheese), pinipig (toasted pounded rice), melon, mango, jackfruit, avocado, and buko (young coconut).
 Flavors continued to evolve and now include a wide variety of artisanal native flavors, including unusual ones like champorado, green mango with shrimp paste (bagoong), bibingka, and so on.

 Over time, sorbetes manufacturers also started competing with commercially available ice creams by adopting their flavors, like chocolate, cookies and cream, and mocha.
 Commercial ice cream giants like Arce Dairy, Esmerald, Darchelle, Magnolia, Nestlé, and Selecta, likewise, started copying local flavors and also started selling their products in sorbetero carts.

 Sorbetes acquired the name "dirty ice cream" as a joke, due to the fact that it is sold on the streets.